Translate/ Language

 Seedbox Preparation

-A well-prepared seed box contains an adequate amount of potting soil which is well-drained and aerated.
+A well-prepared seed box contains adequate potting soil that is well-drained and aerated.

 Steps: